Rapid Insights: Spider-Man: Across the Spider-Verse Goes Bigger and Bolder

-Here’s what you need to know about The Pope’s Exorcist:
+Here’s what you need to know about Spider-Man: Across the Spider-Verse:

 Vault AI uses index scores to describe the impact a given story/theme/element will have on specific KPIs: